In the current times, we all are surrounded by numbers in our lives.

 You should have a knack for number crunching and should also be comfortable with handling numbers, equations, and formulae with ease.
 If this is not the case with you, I would seriously recommend giving a second thought to choose a career as a quantitative analyst.

 Also, you should have a very keen eye for detail.

-Quantitative financial analysts deal with a lot of numbers in their daily operations, and quite honestly there are just 10 numbers to look at, 0 to 9.
+Quantitative financial analysts deal with a lot of numbers in their daily operations, and quite honestly, there are just ten numbers to look at, 0 to 9.

-It usually gets very difficult to catch small difference and therefore attention to detail becomes very important.
+It usually gets tough to catch small differences, and therefore attention to detail becomes very important.

-Typically a fresher or a new joinee will earn anything between 10,000 USD to 25,000 USD per year.
+Typically a fresher or a new joiner will earn anything between 15,000 USD to 30,000 USD per year.

-The money offered is usually more in larger companies but also their selection procedure is more complex and difficult to crack.
+The money offered is usually more in larger companies, but also their selection procedure is more complex and challenging to crack.

-But if you have more than 10 years of experience in the industry, the money can reach up to 2, 00,000 USD per year.
+But if you have more than ten years of experience in the industry, the money can reach up to 2, 00,000 USD per year.

-Also, bonus and variable pay plays a crucial role in the industry.
-The bonus amount can go as high as 50,000 USD per quarter given the performance of the analyst.
+Also, bonus and variable pay play a crucial role in the industry.
+The bonus amount can go as high as 50,000 USD per quarter, given the performance of the analyst.

 I hope this article gave you clarity on acquiring the required skills and becoming a successful quantitative financial analyst.